Ghana Food Guide

 Ashanti Region

-The Ashanti Region is known for its rich and flavorful stews and soups.
-Dishes often incorporate a variety of vegetables, legumes, and meats.
-Palm oil is a key ingredient in many dishes, adding a distinctive flavor and color.
+The Ashanti Region is known for its rich and flavorful stews and soups, often featuring palm oil as a key ingredient.
+Dishes incorporate a variety of vegetables, legumes, and meats.
+Kumasi, the regional capital, is famous for its food culture and traditional cooking methods.

 Cultural Significance: